Oil Painting Supplies for Beginners

 A palette is a board for organizing and mixing oil paints.

 Palette for oil paints can be made of wood, plastic and other hard materials.
 A glass palette or a specially designed glass table is easy to clean.

 Disposable paper palettes come in different sizes and with different amount of pages.

 Arrange and mix oil paints on a disposable paper.
 At the end of a painting session, tear off the disposable page, and throw it (without having to clean it).

 Canvas for Oil Painting

-Since quite a few people choose to hang oil painting on canvas without a frame, it is important to buy a canvas without pins that connect the fabric to the wood on the sides of the frame but in the back of the canvas, where they cannot be seen.
+For that reason, it is important to buy a canvas without pins that connect the fabric to the wood on the sides of the frame, but on the back of the frame (where they cannot be seen).